Accra Technical Training Center: Construction and Operation

 Construction of the Centre began in 1964 under a formal Memorandum of Understanding.
 Canada's contribution was substantial, covering architectural services, all constructional materials, nearly all instructional equipment, furniture, and initial training consumables.
 Meanwhile, the Government of Ghana provided the land (courtesy of the Ga Traditional Council), covered local material purchases and labour, and bore all operating costs, maintenance, and the salaries of Ghanaian staff.

 Crucially, as part of the agreement, a significant number of Ghanaian technicians were sent to Saskatchewan, Canada, for advanced training in vocational education.
 This programme aimed to enhance their professional skills and prepare them to eventually take over the centre's administration.

 Construction of the main buildings finished in 1965.
 Operations officially commenced in July 1966.
 An initial team of 14 Canadian technical advisors from Saskatchewan, led by the first Canadian Principal, Mr. George Brown, worked alongside the first six Ghanaian instructors who had returned from their training in Canada.

 The Centre's formal opening ceremony in July 1966 was attended by Mr Donald S. Macdonald, the Canadian Minister for External Affairs, and Mr. A.K.
 Deku, the Commissioner for Education in the National Liberation Council (NLC) Government of Ghana.

 Vision

 To deliver relevant and quality skills training and bridge the skills gap to solve graduate unemployment towards national development and industrialisation through Technical Vocational Education Training (TVET).

 Mission

-Dedicated to advancing the cause of demand-driven TVET employable skills for the youth to enable them to fulfil Ghana's technical human resource needs.
+The Center provides technical and vocational education and training (TVET) aimed at developing employable skills for young people in Ghana.